Harbaksh Singh: Prisoner of war

-Harbaksh Singh was taken Prisoner of war (POW) on 15 February 1942.
+Harbaksh Singh was taken prisoner of war (POW) in Singapore on 15 February 1942.
 He was among the POWs in attendance at the Farrer Park address by Gen Mohan Singh of the First Indian National Army.
-Singh was to be moved to the Island of Rabaul, but the ship never turned up.
+Singh was to be moved to the island of Rabaul, but the ship never turned up.
 He was subsequently slated to be sent to the Death Railway but was sent to the Kluang airfield and handed over to the Imperial Japanese Army Air Service instead.
-His brother, Lt Col Gurbaksh Singh and his battalion of the Jind Infantry was with him in the same camp.
-Singh spent the remaining years of the war as a POW in the Kluang camp. he suffered from a bad bout of Typhoid as well as a bad case of Beriberi, a disease he carried all his life.
+His brother, Lt Col Gurbakhsh Singh and his battalion of the Jind Infantry was with him in the same camp.
+Singh spent the remaining years of the war as a POW in the Kluang camp.
+He suffered from a bad bout of typhoid as well as a bad case of beriberi, a disease he carried all his life.
 He was repatriated only in September 1945 after cessation of hostilities.
-He then recuperated at the Military Hospital in Ambala.
+He then recuperated at the military hospital in Ambala.

-During the Indian National Army in Singapore between 1943 and 1945, his brother Lieutenant Colonel Gurbaksh Singh (not to be confused with another INA General Gurbaksh Singh Dhillon) became commander of the INA force housed at Tyersall Park, one of the seven INA military camps, constituted from the POWs of Jind State force, who were jats and other troops mainly from Haryana and Punjab.
+During the Indian National Army in Singapore between 1943 and 1945, his brother Lieutenant Colonel Gurbaksh Singh (not to be confused with INA officer Gurbaksh Singh Dhillon) became commander of the INA force housed at Tyersall Park, one of the seven INA military camps, constituted from the POWs of Jind State force, who were jats and other troops mainly from Haryana and Punjab.

-By the end of year, Harbaksh Singh joined the Unit's Commanders' Course in Dehradun and in April 1945, was posted as the Second-in-command of the 4th battalion, 11th Sikh Regiment (4/11 Sikh) at Campbellpur (now Attock).
+By the end of year, Harbaksh Singh joined the Unit's Commanders' Course in Dehradun and in April 1945, was posted as the second-in-command of the 4th battalion, 11th Sikh Regiment (4/11 Sikh) at Campbellpur (now Attock).
 In February 1947, he was selected to join the first long course at Staff College, Quetta.